-Visa currently has two processing facilities in North America, and the company says the Singapore and UK data centres will expand its global footprint to boost the redundancy and resilience of the four synchronised data centres.
+Visa currently has two processing facilities in North America, and the company says the Singapore and UK data centers will expand its global footprint to boost the redundancy and resilience of the four synchronised data centers.

 Ultimately, this will minimise the likelihood of service disruptions to Visa's reported 16,600 financial institutions, millions of merchant acceptance locations and three billion cards.

 According to Visa, the company has invested in best-in-class tech for both of the new data centers including high-performance hardware and energy-efficient power and cooling infrastructure – the company is planning to start processing global transactions in the new facilities in 2018.

 The UK facility expands 10,000 square feet with the goal to bring increased operational resilience for clients in the region while accelerating the speed-to-market for new payment innovations in the European market.

 Visa CEO for Europe, Bill Sheedy says the new facility in the UK spells a time of change for Europe.

 “The launch of our state-of-the-art data center in Europe is a critical milestone, enabling all our clients and partners to take advantage of Visa's global technical resources and assets,” says Sheedy.

 The Singapore facility is also 10,000 square feet and is Visa's first transaction processing centre in Southeast Asia, serving clients, cardholders and merhants both across the region and in Visa's global network.